 - So many responsibilities.
 Did you have a lot of different jobs within one particular organization?
 Is it difficult to list both what your responsibilities were and the impact you had on the organization in 150 characters?
 The resume is your chance to go into greater detail about your diverse roles and responsibilities, as long as it communicates and highlights new information.

 IMPORTANT FINAL NOTE: If there are just one or two smaller activities that you couldn’t fit in the ten spaces provided on the Common App activities list, you can actually probably just include those in the Additional Information section and not have to create a separate resume just to include those two.
 Check out this blog post to learn how to use this space.

 3. Lastly, are there other reasons for creating a resume?

 Yes!
 For example, if you are:

 - Applying for outside scholarships: When applying to scholarships from 3rd party organizations, many require resumes in addition to essays.

 - Applying to jobs or Internships: If applying to either of these as a high school student or college freshman, it would be easy to tweak your college resume and gear it towards specific internships or summer jobs.

 - Attending an interview: If you have college interviews with alumni or for jobs or internships, it might be a good idea (read: you probably should) bring a copy of your resume to provide some talking points during your interview.
 They may have seen it already, but it never hurts to be prepared.

-Read on to see how to turn your Common Application into a simple and clear resume and see two more awesome sample resumes.
+Read on to part 2 to see how to turn your Common Application into a simple and clear resume and see two more awesome sample resumes.